mrgaganchohan/userTickets/README.md

   For better preview, go to https://github.com/mrgaganchohan/userTickets  to see in good format, or in vscode right click on README.md => 'Open Preview'

 ## Structure of Project
   - main.py: main.py sits in the root of the project.
-This is the main file which sits in 'TICKETAPPLICATION' folder
+This is the main file which sits in 'userTickets' folder

   - **json-files** : This folder in turn contains two folders, which are "users" and "tickets".
 These folders are used for placing files which are meant to be read.
 For example:
-      - Multiple user files(.json) can be placed inside json-files/users, and data of all of them will be combined.
+      - Multiple user files(.json) can be placed inside json-files/users, and data of all of them will be combined for search purposes.
+By default: both have files inside them
       - Similarly, tickets folder can have multiple tickets file whose data will be combined while running

   - **src**: src folder has two main things
-      - run.py: contains main workflow, which calls other services like search, read pr print
+      - run.py: contains main workflow, which calls other services like search, read or print
-      - **services**: It contains category specific service files like search(search_service.py) or read or print_service.
+      - **services**: It contains category specific service files like search(search_service.py) or read_service or print_service.
 For example read only performs reading from files, and printing takes care of strings which gets displayed on console.

-  - **tests**: tests folder contains test for services files and run.py file.For testing read functionality, it also has a foldeer called test_json-files which contains tickets and users json files for testing
+  - **tests**: tests folder contains test for services files and run.py file.For testing  whether users.json or tickets.json's read functionality, it also has a foldeer called test_json-files which contains tickets and users json files for testing

 ## Installation & set up
    **Language used** : Python 3.9.6 has been used to run the project.
 For best results please make sure you have at least 3.9 installed on your system.
 You can download it from here https://www.python.org/downloads/

-   **OS** : Project has been tested on a OSX
+   **OS** : Project has been tested on OSX (MAC)

 ## Set up
-Requiremtnts: python installed on system. check your version by running following command in terminal
+Requirements: python installed on system. check your version by running following command in terminal
 ```
 python3 -V